thanos-io/thanos/docs/components/receive.md

 ---
-title: Receiver
+title: receive
 type: docs
 menu: components
 ---

 # Receiver

-The `thanos receive` command implements the [Prometheus Remote Write API](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
-It receives metrics from the [thanos router](./receive_route.md) and writes them to the TSDB.
+The thanos receiver receives metrics from the [thanos router](./receive_route.md) and writes them to the TSDB.
 It builds on top of existing Prometheus TSDB and retains their usefulness while extending their functionality with long-term-storage, horizontal scalability, and downsampling.
 It exposes the StoreAPI so that [Thanos Queriers](./query.md) can query received metrics in real-time.
 The [Thanos Sidecar](./sidecar.md) is not sufficient for this, as the system would always lag the block length behind (typically 2 hours).

-We recommend this component to users who can only push into a Thanos due to air-gapped, or egress only environments.
-Please note the [various pros and cons of pushing metrics](https://docs.google.com/document/d/1H47v7WfyKkSLMrR8_iku6u9VB73WrVzBHb2SB6dL9_g/edit#heading=h.2v27snv0lsur).

 Thanos Receive supports multi-tenancy by using labels.
 See [Multitenancy documentation here](../operating/multi-tenancy.md).